-The identified clusters reveal potential avenues for future research.
-For instance, further investigation into the factors systems and their impact on organizational efficiency.
+In conclusion, the cluster mapping offers a holistic view of the thematic landscape within the field of enterprise systems and their impact on organizational efficiency.
 Researchers and practitioners can utilize these insights to guide their inquiries, inform strategies, and contribute to the ongoing discourse on revolutionizing business operations through the adoption and utilization of enterprise systems.